 BIS offers the IB Diploma, IB Certificate courses and a full High School Diploma.

-Qualification for the full IB Diploma is determined by the fulfillment of external assessment requirements within a particular combination of IB Diploma subjects, as well as those for Theory of Knowledge (TOK), Creativity, Activity and Service (CAS) and the Extended Essay.
-This is achieved at BIS by following a comprehensive two-year course that represents a common worldwide curriculum and enables internationally mobile students to easily transfer from one IB school to another.
+Qualification for the full IB Diploma is determined by the fulfillment of external assessment requirements within a particular combination of IB Diploma subjects Students must also complete a Theory of Knowledge (TOK) course, Creativity, Activity and Service (CAS) requirements and an Extended Essay.
+The IB Diploma is achieved by following a comprehensive, rigorous two-year course that represents a common worldwide curriculum and enables internationally mobile students to easily transfer from one IB school to another.

 Qualification for IB Course Certificates is determined by the fulfillment of external assessment requirements within chosen IB Diploma courses in the final two years of school.